rax-register/rax-register.github.io/_posts/2020-07-11-htb-netmon.md

 ![](/images/netmon/18. prtg.png)

 Well that did not work.
-But remember, the file you pulled this password from was dated 2018.
-And the password ended in 2018, so why not try changing the password to the year Netmon was released (2019). prtgadmin : PrTg@dmin2019
+But remember, the file we pulled this password from was dated 2018.
+And the password ended in '2018', so why not try changing the password to the year Netmon was released (2019). prtgadmin : PrTg@dmin2019

 ![](/images/netmon/19. welcome.png)

 And we have access!
-Now we need to find our session cookie, so either fire up Burp Suite and use the intercept (proxy) or go to Firefox's developer tools:
+Now we need to find our session cookie, so either fire up Burp Suite and use the Intercept (proxy) or go to Firefox's developer tools:

 ![](/images/netmon/20. dev_tools.png)